-The development has been arranged in a manner deemed to be compatible with the existing Vansville neighborhood, as well as to take advantage of the parkland located on the northside of Ammendale Way.
+The development has been arranged in a manner deemed to be compatible with the existing neighborhood.

 (c) Arrange lotting patterns to avoid the stacking of dwelling units, one behind the other, creating a flag lot relationship.

 (d) Arrange lots to avoid the fronts of dwelling units facing the rear and sides of dwelling units on adjoining lots.